 Subject to Department approval of the specific courses, electives taken through study-abroad programs may fulfill requirements for the major.
 In general, students may take a maximum of two courses abroad, although students who have previously taken summer courses, courses in the Woods College and students who have advanced placement should discuss their individual situations with the Director of Undergraduate Studies.
 Neither Intermediate Theory courses nor Econometrics can be taken abroad for major credit.
 Note that the Department policy on upper- versus lower-level electives applies to courses taken abroad.

-In Summer 2013, the Department will once again offer EC 368, Economic Policy Analysis from a European Perspective, a seminar course held in Berlin.
-This course counts as a three-credit-hour economics elective, and is cross-listed with the International Studies program.
+In Summer 2014, the Department will offer a new elective ECON3388, Economic Policy Analysis in Turbulent Times: Europe and Turkey, a seminar course held in Berlin and Istanbul.
+This course counts as a four-credit-hour economics elective, and is cross-listed with the International Studies program.
 Please see the Department website or the OIP's website for details.